jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

         Believes in Agile Software Development practices such as collective ownership of the code base, code review (even pair programming or mob programming), discarding practices that does not work in a particular team and retaining those that work, and others you might want me to believe in that works in software development
         </p>
         <p>
-        Believes that <a href="/memorabilia/quotes/tdd/">TDD</a> can greatly help us make software that is maintainable
+        Believes that <a href="/memorabilia/quotes/tdd/">TDD</a> can greatly help us make software that is maintainable.
+(Of course that does not mean that I'm going to force it on others. :smile:)
         </p>
       </td>
     </tr>